Idealized Case Initialization¶

 The namelist.input controls the size of the domain, number of vertical levels, model top height, grid size, time step, diffusion and damping properties, boundary conditions, and physics options.
 A large number of settings already exist in the default namelists found in each case directory.

-See the Compiling chapter for detailed information on building both the idealized case initialization programs and WRF.
+See the Compiling chapter for detailed information on building both the ideal case initialization programs and WRF.

-See Running Idealized Cases for instructions on running an idealized case.
+See Running Idealized Cases for instructions on running an ideal case.

 Modifying Ideal Cases¶

-One of the advantages of running idealized simulations is the ability to take a basic, controlled test, and modify it according to research interest.
-Such modifications can include changing the topography, distribution of vertical levels, properties of an initialization thermal bubble, or preparing a case to use additional physics options (e.g., a land-surface model).
+Ideal cases are adventageous for their ability to take a basic, controlled test, and modify it according to research interest - for e.g., changing the topography, distribution of vertical levels, properties of an initialization thermal bubble, or preparing a case to use additional physics options (e.g., a land-surface model).
 Apart from namelist-controlled options or soundings, modifications must be done by editing the model code.

 Make modifications in /WRF/dyn_em/module_initialize_<case>.F, where <case> is either the case name, or simply ideal.
-See Idealized Case Initialization for details.
+See Ideal Case Initialization for details.

 If changing the vertical levels, the 1-D array znw must be defined, containing the full levels, starting from 1 at k=1, and ending with 0 at k=kde.

-To change the topography, the 2-D array ht must be defined, making sure it is periodic if those boundary conditions are used.
+To change the topography, the 2-D array ht must be defined and should be periodic if those boundary conditions are used.

 To change the thermal perturbation bubble, search for the string “bubble” to locate the code to modify.